Lingjie Chen 「陈凌杰」

 Language-Model-SAEs

-Github | Report
+Github | GitHub stars | Report

 This repo aims to provide a general codebase for conducting dictionary-learning-based mechanistic interpretability research on Language Models (LMs).
 It powers a configurable pipeline for training and evaluating Sparse Autoencoders and their variants, and provides a set of tools (mainly a React-based webpage) for analyzing and visualizing the learned dictionaries.